vlngf/OilMetagenomesDB/README.md

 - 🏞: oilfield environmental metagenomes
 - 🦠: crude oil metagenomes

-Numeric and text fields must be filled in with 'None' to indicate 'value not reported'.
+Numeric and text fields must be filled in with `None` to indicate 'value not reported'.

 All column with 'defined categories' should be validated against `assets/enums/<column>.json`.
 This is to ensure data consistency, e.g. all